 Our goal is that any application written to use Amazon DynamoDB could be run, unmodified, against Scylla with Alternator enabled.
-Alternator’s compatibility with DynamoDB is fairly complete, but users should be aware of some differences and some of unimplemented features.
-The extent of Alternator’s compatibility with DynamoDB is described in the Scylla Alternator for DynamoDB users document, which we updated as the work on Alternator progresses and compatibility continues to improve.
+Alternator’s compatibility with DynamoDB is fairly complete, but users should be aware of some differences and some unimplemented features.
+The extent of Alternator’s compatibility with DynamoDB is described in the Scylla Alternator for DynamoDB users document, which is updated as the work on Alternator progresses and compatibility continues to improve.

 By default, Scylla does not listen for DynamoDB API requests.
 To enable this API in Scylla you must set at least two configuration options, alternator_port and alternator_write_isolation.
 For example in the YAML configuration file:

-In addition to (or instead of) serving HTTP requests on
+In addition to (or instead of) serving HTTP requests on alternator_port,

 Scylla can accept DynamoDB API requests over HTTPS (encrypted), on the port

-alternator-https-port.
+specified by alternator_https_port.
 As usual for HTTPS servers, the

 operator must specify certificate and key files.
 By default these should